 The City Attorney’s office does not provide legal advice on private matters.
 For referrals for legal assistance concerning private or personal matters, referrals may be obtained from the State Bar Association.
 They can be contacted toll-free at 800-362-9082 or you can visit their website at www.wisbar.org.

-People who meet certain eligibility criteria relating to income may qualify for legal assistance from the Legal Services of Northeastern Wisconsin, Inc. If you are a Winnebago County resident you may contact them at 920-233-6521 or toll-free at 800-236-1128.
-You can also visit their website at www.lsnew.org.
+People who meet certain eligibility criteria relating to income may qualify for legal assistance from Legal Action of Wisconsin, Inc. If you are a Winnebago County resident you may contact them at 920-233-6521 or toll-free at 800-236-1128.
+You can also visit their website at www.legalaction.org.

 There are also Legal Assistance Clinics at the Neenah Public Library on the second Tuesday of each month from 4:00 – 6:00 pm.
 The Legal Assistance Clinic can help you with legal problems, whether you are proceeding pro se (without an attorney), or if you need the help of an attorney free of charge.
 Volunteers will be available to help you represent yourself, or, in some cases for possible referral to an attorney who may represent you without a fee.
 Volunteer attorneys will be available to evaluate your problem, and in most cases give you advice about how you could proceed.
 Please note: The Clinic cannot assist you if you already have an attorney representing you for a particular legal problem.

-First, you must plead “not guilty” to the charge listed in the ticket in municipal court by either appearing at your initial appearance to enter a plea, or by submitting a not guilty plea in writing to the municipal court at their office at 211 Walnut St., Neenah; by email to the Court Clerk, Patty Kunde, at email@example.com; or by fax to 920-886-6286.
+First, you must plead “not guilty” to the charge listed in the ticket in municipal court by either appearing at your initial appearance to enter a plea, or by submitting a not guilty plea in writing to the municipal court at their office at 211 Walnut St., Neenah; by email to the Court Clerk, Patty Kunde, at firstname.lastname@example.org; or by fax to 920-886-6286.
 The written plea must be received by the Court prior to your initial appearance date.
-After that has occurred, you (or your attorney if you have one) may call the City Attorney’s Office at 920-886-6106 to set up a pretrial appointment for the pretrial date set for each initial appearance.
-At the pretrial appointment, you (and/or your attorney if you have one) may discuss your case with the City Attorney and possibly resolve the matter short of trial.
+The pretrial conference will happen the same day as your initial appearance for those who attend.
+Those who chose to enter their not guilty plea in advance will be contacted by the City Attorney to schedule a pretrial conference.
+At the pretrial conference, you (and/or your attorney if you have one) may discuss your case with the City Attorney and possibly resolve the matter short of trial.
 Please be aware, however, that the City Attorney represents the interests of the City of Neenah in prosecuting violations of the City’s ordinances.
 He cannot provide legal advice to any defendant, nor represent defendants before the municipal court.
 The pretrial is a voluntary procedure.
 Non-participation in the pretrial process will not adversely affect the outcome at trial as the municipal judge will make a decision based on the evidence that is presented at trial, not whether the defendant has participated in the pretrial process.